OpenClassrooms/CodeGenerator/README.md

     }
 }
 ```
-Modify the file `oc_code_generator.yml` created at the root of the project, for example :
+Modify the file `oc_code_generator.yml` created at the root of the project, for example:
 ``` yaml
 parameters:
     base_namespace: OC\